j0k/just-mem-it/README.md

 * video

 By the way I have already learned my passport and bank cards and now work with eye-vision restoration practices.

+# links, search and social media
+  Official hashtag is #justmemittool